 The S&P 500 had transitioned from a trending market to a mean reverting market.

 (Also called "reversion to the extreme")

-Investopedia has a decent definition of mean reversion.
+Investopedia has a decent definition of mean reversion here.

-If you understand this one fundamental principle, you can really clean up.
+And by understanding this one fundamental principle alone, you can really clean up.

-You need a paradigm shift - Not Technical Analysis
+What You Need Is a Paradigm Shift - Not Technical Analysis

 But that doesn’t mean you can’t beat it.

-You’ve just been following the wrong advice from the wrong people, listening to “pros” that got their ideas from theories that died 36 years ago.
+You’ve just been following the wrong advice from the wrong people, listening to “pros” that got their ideas from theories that died decades ago.